MaterializeInc/materialize/doc/demo.md

 }'
 🚀 You are now in the avro console shell, enter your json events:
 ```
-Now you won't have a prompt, just enter this manually:
+Now you won't have a prompt.
+Just enter this manually:
 ```
 {"before": null, "after": {"row": {"quote": "Syntax highlighting is juvenile. —Rob Pike"}}}
 {"before": null, "after": {"row": {"quote": "Arrogance in computer science is measured in nano-Dijkstras. —Alan Kay"}}}
 {"before": null, "after": null}  # send an empty record to flush
 ```

-Now we are ready to interact with materialize!
+Now we are ready to interact with Materialize!

-Open another terminal session and start the materialize shell:
+Open another terminal session and start the Materialize shell:

 ```sql
 $ source doc/assets/demo/utils.sh